 The DYE Invision System offers mask-vent color combination choices that have never been offered before.
 Invision Goggle Systems are available in a variety of venting, goggle frame and lens color compositions.
 If you want to truly express yourself or your team, you can do it in style with the DYE Invision System.
 The DYE Invision System is sold standard with a thermal clear lens, visor and goggle bag.

 The Dye Invision Mask is newer, so it should be commonly available, both new and used.
-Check out the Places to Buy links below for places to purchase it new.

 Custom 98 everything is not stock cept the body(too many parts to list down) :-)